Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.blurOutOfScopeText`: Enables a blur effect on non-highlighted text.
 (Opacity depends on blurOpacity value)
 * `BracketHighlighter.blurOpacity`: Sets the opacity of the blurred out text.
 E.g. 0.5
 * `BracketHighlighter.allowedLanguageIds`: IDs which this extension will work on.
 Leaving this blank will enable it globally.
 Identifiers have to be separated by a comma.
 E.g. c,cpp,java
+* `BracketHighlighter.maxLineSearchCount`: The maximum amount of lines to search for a matching symbol.
+If nothing is found by this number, nothing will be highlighted.

 Refer to https://www.w3schools.com/cssref/ for all CSS options.